Stalin Sivadas

 Stalin Sivadas is a 1999 Malayalam political conspiracy crime film, directed by T. S. Suresh Babu and written by T. Damodaran.
 The film stars Mammootty in title role with, Madhu and Jagadish playing other supporting roles.
 The film was released alongside Pathram.
+The film was a commercial failure.

 Plot

 A story about communist party's and BJS's political violence in Kerala and its roots as influences of foreign conspirators like Moral Re-Armament.